 The reserve has been divided into several different recreation areas to accommodate different activities.

 For dog lovers there are different areas to watch for, some allow dogs off leads, some require dogs to be on leads and some areas prohibit dogs altogether.
+Check the regulations here.

 The Darwin Surf Life Saving Club (DSLS) is located between the Casuarina Beach and the Free Beach, with vehicle access from the road that runs behind the beach.

 Lots of green grass and shade make the DSLSC a popular place.

 A licensed bar is open from 5pm on Friday and Sunday.
 There is also a function room available for hire.

 Of course there are all the usual activities associated with a surf club, swimming, surfboat rowing, life saving skills and patrols and so on.

 Call 8945 0447 for more details.